-- Q. Do all chapels have the same point value? - A. No. All Chapels in College Church are worth two (2) points each.
-All Chapels in Bell Cultural Events Center or Weatherby Chapel and evening alternatives are worth one (1) point each. - Q. What happens if I goof up and don't get my forty points? - A. Fines will be assessed as follows: 39 pts = \$50.
+Q. Do all chapels have the same credit value?

+- A. No. All Chapels in College Church are worth two (2) points each.
+All Chapels in Bell Cultural Events Center or Weatherby Chapel and evening alternatives are worth one (1) point each. - Q. What if I fail to get my forty points? - A. Fines will be assessed as follows: 39 pts = \$50.
 Ten dollars will be fined for each additional missed chapel.
 Further disciplinary action may be taken which may include suspension or dismissal for students who have extensive disciplinary history.
 Fines are to be paid in the Cashier and Student Accounts Services office.
-Payment of a fine does not erase or reset previous absences. - Q. Who do I contact if I have questions? - A. Contact Director of Spiritual Formation, Brady Braatz, 971-3452, or email bbraatz@mnu.edu.
+Payment of a fine does not erase or reset previous absences.

+Q. Who do I contact if I have questions?

+A. Contact Director of Spiritual Formation, Brady Braatz, 971-3452, or email bbraatz@mnu.edu.